-I recently visited Tasmania, the southernmost island state of Australia, for the first time in many years.
-And unfortunately, I early on made the decision to leave my dog, Schnitzel, behind.
+In early 2020 I visited Tasmania, the southernmost island state of Australia, for the first time in many years.
+Unfortunately, I made the decision early on to leave my dog, Schnitzel, behind.
 It was only a quick trip and many of the key places we wanted to visit didn’t allow dogs (such as national parks).

 However, while continuing to plan and during our time in Tasmania, I was surprised to find more dog friendly options than I had been expecting.
-So, should you take your dog along on your trip to Tasmania?
+So, should you take your dog along when you travel to Tasmania?

 Is Quarantine Required for Dogs Travelling to Tasmania?